 Applies to chloroquine: compounding powder, injectable solution, oral tablet

-Ocular side effects have included double vision; visual disturbances (blurred vision and focusing or accommodation difficulty); decreased visual acuity; color-vision defects; nyctalopia; scotomatous vision with field defects of paracentral, pericentral ring types, and typically temporal scotomas, e.g., difficulty in reading with words tending to disappear, seeing half an object, misty vision, and fog before the eyes; pigmentary retinopathy; corneal deposits; keratopathy; decreased corneal sensitivity; corneal edema; and reversible corneal opacities.
-Retinopathy may be dose-dependent and irreversible retinal damage has been reported in patients receiving long-term or high-dose therapy.
+Frequency not reported: Maculopathy; macular degeneration; irreversible retinal damage; retinopathy; double vision; visual disturbances (blurred vision, focusing or accommodation difficulty); decreased visual acuity; color-vision defects; nyctalopia; scotomatous vision with field defects of paracentral, pericentral ring types, and typically temporal scotomas, (e.g., difficulty in reading with words tending to disappear, seeing half an object, misty vision, fog before the eyes); pigmentary retinopathy; corneal deposits; keratopathy; decreased corneal sensitivity; corneal edema; reversible corneal opacities

 Pruritus has been seen more commonly in Africans.
 The onset was generally 6 to 48 hours after the first dose and antihistamines may or may not control the pruritus.

-Increased pigmentation of the skin and mucous membranes is generally of a bluish color and may not be reversible on discontinuation.
+Increased pigmentation of the skin and mucous membranes was generally of a bluish color; may not be reversible on discontinuation.

 Several cases of hypopigmentation of the skin have been reported.
 Most of the patients described were African or of African descent with dark skin who had been exposed to the sun.
-One was a Hispanic patient who developed vitiligo-like skin depigmentation after 1 month of chloroquine (the active ingredient contained in Aralen) therapy for cutaneous lupus erythematosus.
+One was a Hispanic patient who developed vitiligo-like skin depigmentation after 1 month of chloroquine therapy for cutaneous lupus erythematosus.
 The skin rapidly repigmented after discontinuation of chloroquine therapy.

-At least two cases of exacerbation of psoriasis requiring hospitalization have been reported.
+At least 2 cases of exacerbation of psoriasis requiring hospitalization have been reported.
 Patients with psoriasis should be cautioned about the potential for exacerbation.